Patent Attorney, Bookoff McAndrews, PLLC

 Dr. Xiaoban Xin (mentor, Dr. Lily Dong), who graduated from the Cellular and Structural Biology graduate program in 2011, is now a Patent Attorney for Bookoff McAndrews, PLLC.

-Xiaoban who has since graduated with the J.D. degree is also Registered before the U.S. Patent and Trademark Office (USPTO).
+Xiaoban, who has since graduated with his J.D., is also a registered patent attorney through the U.S. Patent and Trademark Office (USPTO).

 I am very interested in the process of transferring scientific discoveries to real-world products.
 I figured that one way for someone with a life science Ph.D. to get involved in the technology transfer process is to become a patent lawyer.
 I then went to law school at night while working full time during the day.
 In the past years, I worked as a technology transfer fellow at NIH and then as a patent agent at a law firm.
 I just finished law school this summer and am now an associate at the firm.